You don’t have to carry this alone

 • Guilt about what you did, or didn’t do

-• A sense that you have changed in ways you can’t yet explain
+• A feeling that you have changed in ways you can’t yet explain

-Sometimes it surfaces months or years later, when life has resumed, and others expect you to have “moved on.”
+Sometimes grief arrives straight away.
+Sometimes it surfaces months or even years later, when life has moved on, and others expect you to have “moved on” too.

-Grief counselling offers space to speak honestly about these experiences without pressure to tidy them up or find meaning too quickly.
+Grief counselling offers a space to speak honestly about these experiences, without pressure to tidy them up or find meaning too quickly.

 A serious diagnosis can change life overnight.